stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> ResidueRingUnitsSubgroupGenerators</b>(F::AlgEtQIdl) -> SeqEnum[AlgEtQElt]</pre>
  Given a fractional $S$-ideal $F$, returns generators of $(S/F)^\times$.
 <pre><b> IsPrincipal</b>(I1::AlgEtQIdl : GRH:=false )->BoolElt, AlgEtQElt</pre>
- Returns whethere the given fractional ideals is a principal ideal (over its order of definition), and, if so, also a generator.
+ Returns whether the given fractional ideals is a principal ideal (over its order of definition), and, if so, also a generator.
 The parameter `GRH` (default false) can be set to true determines if the test is done under GRH.
 <pre><b> PicardGroup</b>( S::AlgEtQOrd : GRH:=false ) -> GrpAb, Map</pre>
  Returns the Picard group $\mathrm{Pic}(S)$ of the order $S$, which is not required to be maximal, and a map from the group to a set of representatives of the ideal classes.
 The parameter `GRH` (default false) can be set to true determines if the test is done under GRH.
 <pre><b> ExtensionHomPicardGroups</b>(S::AlgEtQOrd,T::AlgEtQOrd : GRH:="false")->Map</pre>